Meow-Double/Hatiko-UI/hatiko-ui/README.md

       </Modal>
 ```

-- <b>lazy</b> - a component with this parameter will not be embedded in the tree house during rendering until the component is processed
+- **lazy** - a component with this parameter will not be embedded in the tree house during rendering until the component is processed

 </br>
 </details>